Mjz86/c_colon/mcc.md

-* the unsafe(dyn-args) dynamic variading functions  ( printf in C is one of the examples, although these functions are unsafe and therfore bad practice to write) implicitly treat the underlying in registers that weren't overlapping  with outs as in-out for the ABI to be able to clean it up by the caller side.
+* the unsafe(dyn-args) dynamic variading functions  ( printf in C is one of the examples, although these functions are unsafe and therfore bad practice to write) implicitly treat the underlying in registers that weren't overlapping  with outs as `inout` for the ABI to be able to clean it up by the caller side.